 Matrices, like other mathematical objects, can be added and subtracted.
-They can be multiplied by a scalar, or among themselves.
+They can be multiplied by a scalar, or among themselves, and raised to a real power.
 An important operation for linear algebra applications is the inverse of a matrix.
 Details of these operations are presented next.

 To illustrate the operations we will create a number of matrices that we will store in the following variables.
-Here are the matrices A22, B22, A23, B23, A33 and B33 (The random matrices in your calculator may be differents):
+Here are the matrices A22, B22, A23, B23, A33 and B33 (The random matrices in your calculator may be different):